-KTC Group's businesses come under the Consumer-Packaged Goods ("CPG") Industry.
-Sustainability matters are considered material if they materially impact KTC's EES sustainability areas or significantly influence the assessments and decisions of stakeholders.
-Pursuant to the stakeholders' engagement as mentioned above, a materiality assessment has been undertaken to identify and prioritise sustainability matters affecting KTC sustainability aspirations.
-The material sustainability matters affecting KTC are illustrated in the diagram below:
+KTC's Group has identified key sustainability matters that materially impact the Group's sustainability areas or significantly influence the assessments and decisions of stakeholders.
+Pursuant to the stakeholders' engagement as mentioned above together with a desktop review of our Group's business operations, risks and opportunities, a materiality assessment has been undertaken to identify and prioritise sustainability matters affecting KTC Group's sustainability goals.
+Accordingly, the material sustainability initiatives undertaken by KTC Group are illustrated in the diagram below: